 In the majority of cases, USCIS processes a Form N-400, Application for Naturalization in six months to one year.
 When you add on the time needed for your interview and Oath of Allegiance, you could be looking at as long as a year and a half.
 That time can be even longer if your application is not filed correctly.

-To get the process completed as soon as possible, you should consider getting started as soon as you are eligible.
+To get the process completed as soon as possible, you should consider getting started as soon as you are eligible for U.S. Citizenship.
 You can submit your application for naturalization up to 90 days before you meet the time requirements for permanent residency before citizenship.

 Additionally, using an immigration services company to help ensure that your application is filled out correctly the first time you file can help you avoid any unnecessary delays.
 The below table shows the service center and approximate processing time for Form N-400.